yuminghuang1995/ForceBasedDeposition/README.md

 **Conclusion**

-By combining geometry-based extrusion estimates with real-time force feedback, this force-based adaptive deposition method significantly reduces porosity and boosts mechanical strength in curved 3D printing, offering a robust solution for filament-based multi-axis additive manufacturing.
+By combining geometry-based extrusion estimates with real-time force feedback, this force-based adaptive deposition method significantly reduces porosity and improves mechanical strength in curved 3D printing, offering a robust solution for filament-based multi-axis additive manufacturing.